GatiAher/gatiaher-hugo/content/projects/Eigenfaces-and-Out-of-Distribution-Data.md

 If I rotate my data onto these new axes, all the points still have the same relationship.
 PC1 holds 97.5% of the variance of the dataset.
 So if I wanted to drop a dimension, I could get rid of PC2 while only losing 2.5% of the information separating points.

-## Delving into the Details of the Facial Recognition Pipeline
+# 3 FACIAL RECOGNITION WITH PCA NEAREST NEIGHBOR DISTANCE

-### Step 1.
+## Step 1.
 Standardize Dataset

 I have to standardize all of my pixel features so they are all on the same scale.
 This prevents drastic changes (background color) from overshadowing subtle changes (in facial features).
 I use the standard z-score formula from statistics.